5r1kanth/GDPFall24-Group05/README.md

         * **Randomized Quizzes:** Ensure that each student gets a unique set of questions by allowing random selection from a predefined pool of questions.
 This minimizes cheating and promotes fairness.

+        **Multi-Section Quizzes**
+        * **Section-Based Quizzes:** Allow instructors to create quizzes divided into sections or modules, where students complete one section before moving on to the next.
+Each section can have its own timer or rules.

 4.	**Certificates of Completion:**
     * **Customizable Certificates:** Design and issue certificates based on course completion.